 The new management team face new challenges and we will keep the site running for as long as we can.
 We intend to keep the site as a free to use facility but the time has come to follow other projects of a similar genre and give our users the opportunity of making a small donation to assist us to keep the site running for the longer good.
-With that in mind we have set up a Go Fund Me page the purpose of this is to raise between £300-£500 over the next year to help us cover the running costs for the next two years.
+With that in mind we have set up a Go Fund Me page the purpose of this is to raise enough money to help us cover the running costs for the foreseeable future.
 Please note that this is a voluntary donation and is not a requirement to use this site.
 The site will remain free to anyone who wishes to use the information we provide.

 We have decided to create some files via Facebook to accommodate those members who would like to register their surname interests.